 Online Classes.
 Due to the busy-ness of our lives, sometimes it is difficult to get away from our families to go live classes.
 Another option would be to take courses online.
 Here is a list of free online courses to check out:

 - The SBA-based service called SCORE offers online classes on a variety of business topics in addition to offering counseling services.

 - The SBA has a 10-step plan to help small business owners.
 Each step links to articles and videos so you can learn more.

 - The Accounting Coach offers a free basic course to introduce you to accounting concepts and bookkeeping.

 - My Own Business offers a free course with articles and videos from business professionals.

-Please share any resources for business classes or workshops that you’ve taken or know about.
-Visit the Inspired Birth Pro Facebook Page or add a comment below.
+Join the Inspired Birth Pros Facebook group to share any resources for business classes or workshops that you’ve taken or know about.